 1. Experiential rewards although by nature are short-lived but create healthy long-term happiness

 From a meal at a fancy restaurant to a luxury vacation to skydiving, experiences top the list of memorable rewards.
 This is because experiences can engage all the senses and create an emotional reaction that you can’t get from, say, a cash bonus or other material rewards.
-Although these moments last for a few minutes, but because they are so in-frequent, we tend to cherish and appreciate them more.
+Although these moments last for a few minutes, because they are so in-frequent, we tend to cherish and appreciate them more.

 On the other end, the excitement stimulated from new gadgets/clothes tends to fade away quickly into the background with the mind’s adaptation of consistently having them around.
 In essence, an experiential reward is an event that an employee earns, whereas one gets only immediate gratification from the tangible material rewards.
 Interestingly, it has been found that experiences also correlate with the traits associated with higher motivation such as openness and reward-seeking.
-Giving your employees the gift of positive experience associates their enjoyment with your company, which increases happiness more than any monetary reward.
+Giving your employees the gift of a positive experience associates their enjoyment with your company, which increases happiness more than any monetary reward.

 2. We enjoy telling stories

-Above all, experiences help to create stories which are inherently shareable.
+Above all, experiences help to create stories that are inherently shareable.
 The human brain is wired to compose, remember, and share stories.
 And so, a reward or a recognition ceremony that lends itself to a story is more likely to be shared and remembered.
 Who would not find it interesting and comfortable to share stories about a recent vacation, a hand-pottery or night-trekking experience, vs. their last purchase?
 The stories that a unique or indulgent experience can generate, might even become a part of your organization’s lore, gaining a life far beyond the actual award itself.
 And in fact, experiences also offer high social currency, photos or videos for social accounts of the millennial workforce.

 "Buying an Apple watch isn’t going to change who you are, taking a break from work to hike the Valley Of Flowers trail from start to finish most certainly will."